 Again, it may just be the case that these alkaloids in mushrooms and plants are toxic to insects and other small animals when metabolised, but for humans are not harmful.
 This may be because psychoactive doses for humans – at least the range of psychoactive doses we find desirable – are not high enough to produce toxic effects.
 Another possibility is simply that these particular plants did not evolve chemical defences to ward off humans.

 In any case, compounds such as psilocybin and DMT are the least toxic of all psychedelic drugs, which Terence McKenna argued was due to their structural similarity to ordinary brain chemistry.
 The fact that these compounds can bind to 5-HT2A receptors in the human brain could be just a complete coincidence.
-Conversely, some plants have chemical defence mechanisms which ward of some animals (including humans) but not others.
-Poison ivy, for example, contains urushiol, the oily resin in the plant which cause that infuriating rash.
-But for some animals urushiol does not cause these undesirable effects – deer, goats, horses, cows and beetles can happily eat poison ivy with no ill-effects.
+Conversely, some plants have chemical defence mechanisms which ward off some animals (including humans) but not others.
+Poison ivy, for example, contains urushiol, the oily resin in the plant which causes that infuriating rash.
+But for some animals urushiol does not cause these undesirable effects – deer, goats, horses, cows, and beetles can happily eat poison ivy with no ill effects.

 Another possibility is that these alkaloids are just a useless waste product of some other essential chemical process going on in the plant.
 A further possibility, still, is that these alkaloids are psychoactive for other animals, but that these altered states are undesirable for the animal.
 For example, since water is such a scarce source in the desert, the Peyote cactus may have developed mescaline as a defence mechanism to protect its precious water supply.
 When an animal consumes mescaline, the disorientation and altered sensory perception may not only be unpleasant (leading the animal to avoid the cactus in the future), but it may, of course, make the animal more vulnerable to attack by predators.
 Psilocybin and other psychoactive compounds may have similar undesirable effects for animals when consumed.
 The fact that some plants have desirable properties for us does not mean that they evolved these properties for us.

 It’s the same with medicinal plants.
 For instance, the bark of willow trees contains salicylic acid (the active metabolite of aspirin) and salicylic acid is known for its ability to ease aches and pains and reduce fevers – hence why it was used to synthesise aspirin.
-This chemical also has anti-inflammatory properties (which is why it is used in acne creams), and it is also known to have anti-cancer properties.
-But the willow tree did not evolve to produce salicyclic acid so that humans could use it medicinally.
+This chemical also has anti-inflammatory properties (which is why it is used in acne creams) and anti-cancer properties.
+But the willow tree did not evolve to produce salicylic acid so that humans could use it medicinally.
 The willow tree does not benefit by having its bark stripped away.
 Salicylic acid is a plant hormone with multiple functions, including the activation of plant pathogen defence systems.

 In conclusion, some plants have medicinal and psychoactive properties, not because we evolved symbiotically with them, but because we stumbled upon active ingredients in the plants which were desirable, so we continued to use them, either for medicinal or ceremonial purposes.